System Setup

 A reference target for the input can be defined in the column.A target is a previously recorded capture that is used as a reference for the input.
 For example, it is often used to calibrate measurement microphones.

-Computation Curve
+Computed Curve

 • The averaging mode is recommended when using several microphones at different locations in the same venue.
 When using this algorithm, you can adjust the weight of a microphone by adjusting the \(\%\) column.
 One hundred percent indicates full contribution, while zero percent indicates no contribution.
-The coherence score also affects the computation curve: a measure with low coherence will have its weight lowered.
+The coherence score also affects the computed curve: a measure with low coherence will have its weight lowered.
 You can deactivate this behavior by unchecking the combo box in the column.

 • The sum mode simply adds the magnitudes of the different curves.